AymenNacer/Bluetooth-Scanner-for-Social-Distancing/README.md

 # Bluetooth Nearby Scanner for Social Distancing
-Android application to scan for nearby bluetooth devices and alert if it exceeds more than 5 devices, This task is part of social distancing project.
+Android application to scan for nearby bluetooth devices and alert if it exceeds more than 5 devices, it is created by Android Studio.
+This task is part of social distancing project.
 The project is to setup tablets in different points in a particular exhibition to alert if the area becomes crowded.

+to run it on older smarthpones make sure to enable location permission

 Sample Run: i make it alert if it catches more than 2 devices only for testing